khudgins/vol-test/README.md

 When the script is run as part of a Jenkins run these vars have to be set:

 1. A unique build number which will be used in tags passed through `BUILD` ENV variable
-1. A `DO_KEY` env variable containing an API key for jenkins functional account in Digital Ocean
+1. A `DO_TOKEN` env variable containing an API key for jenkins functional account in Digital Ocean
 1. The md5 fingerprint of the JENKINS SSH key as 'SSHKEY' which should have been previously added to DO
 1. `JENKINS_JOB` has to be set to "true"